manu-fwi/WiFi-Serial/README.md

 ->A CONNECT
 <-A CONNECT OK

-There you are connected to the server you wanted, just have to switch to byte stream mode and use the serial port to send/receive. pin 5 to LOW
+There you are connected to the server you wanted, just have to switch to byte stream mode and use the serial port to send/receive.

+pin 5 to LOW

 Serial reads and writes.

 And voila!

+TODO:
+* Add a way to have a server using the Server class